-- 1 The height of buildings should not interfere with the view of the residents living above the Stewart Avenue corridor.
-A three storey height limitation should be observed along Stewart Avenue. - 2 The size (scale) and shape (massing) of buildings shall relate to adjacent development. - 3 Lighting and signs shall be unobtrusive and in scale with their surroundings.
+- Development permits within the boundaries of the Newcastle + Brechin 1 Neighbourhood Plan shall be in accordance with the Newcastle + Brechin Neighbourhood Plan Urban Design Framework and Guidelines, which form a part of the Plan. - 2 The height of buildings should not interfere with the view of residents living above the Stewart Avenue Corridor. - 3 The size (scale) and shape (massing) of buildings shall relate to adjacent development.

-- 4 Off-street parking should be located away from the waterfront.
-Underground parking or parking under buildings shall be encouraged. - 5 Pedestrian and vehicular public access shall be provided by means of a walkway from Brechin Point to the Nanaimo Yacht Club and include: - A three metre wide pedestrian corridor created by means of land fill, where necessary, to facilitate public access and enable better use of restricted areas along the waterfront; - Points for public access and parking defined by the demarcation of node points along the created pedestrian corridor.
-These node points shall generally correspond to centres of existing activity; and - Public pier heads provided at the node points as extensions to the existing street pattern in the general area. - 6 Landscaping or screening shall be provided to separate residential, commercial and industrial uses from Stewart Avenue.
+- Lighting and signs shall be unobtrusive and in scale with their surroundings. - 5 Off-street parking should be located away from the waterfront.
+Underground parking or parking under buildings shall be encouraged. - 6 Pedestrian and vehicular public access shall be provided by means of a walkway from Brechin Point to the Nanaimo Yacht Club and include: - A three metre wide pedestrian corridor created by means of land fill, where necessary, to facilitate public access and enable better use of restricted areas along the waterfront; - Points for public access and parking defined by the demarcation of node points along the created pedestrian corridor.
+These node points shall generally correspond to centres of existing activity; and - Public pier heads provided at the node points as extensions to the existing street pattern in the general area. - 7 Landscaping or screening shall be provided to separate residential, commercial and industrial uses from Stewart Avenue.